Academic Affairs Awards

 - 2018 Avan Jassawalla, School of Business

-This award recognizes accomplishment(s) related to promoting a diverse campus community marked by mutual respect for the unique talents and contributions of each individual.
+The Inclusivity award recognized accomplishment(s) related to promoting a diverse campus community marked by mutual respect for the unique talents and contributions of each individual.

 - 2021 Amy Fisk, Accessibility Services